secureCodeBox/securecodebox.github.io/README.md

 ### Icons & Images

-Icons should be license free and as close too the other icons' style as possible.
+Icons should be license free and as close to the other icons' style as possible.
 They should be outlined and monochrome.
 Color should only be used to fill, never as line color, and only if color does provide a more pleasing look than monochrome.
 Images should be fitting and mainly used as background (partially).
 They should fit the color scheme if possible or do __not__ stand out through a high contrast to the website.
-Recommended Websites for free icons or images:
+Recommended websites for free icons or images:

 -   [iconmonstr](https://iconmonstr.com/)
 -   [pixabay](https://pixabay.com/)